halliwelln/halliwelln.github.io/index.md

 I am an Applied Scientist intern at Amazon Luxembourg working on transportation execution.

-Previously I was a PhD student in Computer Science at Université Côte d'Azur, on the WIMMICS team at Inria Sophia Antipolis, France.
+Previously I was a PhD student in Computer Science at Université Côte d'Azur, on the WIMMICS team at Inria-Sophia Antipolis (France).

 My research interests include understanding and interpreting the decisions made by black box machine learning models.